jjblues86/javascrpt30/README.md

 # This repo is to follow along the 30 Day Vanilla JS Challenge building an app with Wes Bos.
 # Link to the course https://javascript30.com/
 # For the next 30 days i'll be coding something new.
-See below on the daily outline
+See below for the daily outline

 # Day 1
 -Getting Setup